ostroproject/ostro-os/doc/architecture/security-threat-analysis.rst

 ========================== ====================== ============= ==================================== =============

-The "Attack Points" column distinguishes between assets accessed through the device and thus where Ostro OS itselfs must protect the assets and other assets where mitigation must happen elsewhere.
+The "Attack Points" column distinguishes between assets accessed through the device (and where Ostro OS itself must protect the assets), and other assets (where mitigation must happen elsewhere).

 Attack surfaces